 TracePen goes the other way.
 You pick the exact number of colours (up to 153 in this test), you tune noise / corner smoothness / merge thresholds, you get a trace that faithfully describes the photo’s actual palette instead of a smoothed reinterpretation.
 Output looks rougher than Vector Magic’s painterly style — but the detail survives.

 Illustrator and CorelDRAW sit in the same control space as TracePen (tunable sliders, exact colour count, per-image tuning) with their own strengths: Illustrator’s detail fidelity, Corel’s smoother curves.
-Both cost real money.
+Both cost real money — and both are now ongoing subscriptions, where Vector Magic’s desktop edition is still a one-time licence.
+So the real split isn’t “pretty vs detailed” — it’s screen vs machine: for print/screen the painterly tracers win, but anything headed to a cutter, laser or CNC wants the tracer whose paths actually map one-to-one to the cuts you’ll make.